-** There is at least one 1990 episode where Team 3 won both the Big Sweep and then won the bonus round, with only a few seconds left by the time they grabbed the 3rd product.
+** There is at least one 1990 episode where Team 3 won both the Big Sweep and the bonus round, with only a few seconds left by the time they grabbed the third product.

 * OlderThanTheyThink: Guessing the price of groceries to earn time?
 Pan over the market just before the host goes into the bonuses?
 Bonuses that generally make the difference between victory and defeat?
 Play-by-play commentary by TheAnnouncer?
 Players making a beeline for the frozen foods at the outset?
 All done by the original series.

 * PainfulRhyme: Used in many clues during the front game and Bonus Sweep.